About Josa Keyes

 In 1994, she discovered the internet in a locked cupboard at work.
 The excitement of finding herself in an infinite virtual library/art gallery has never left her.

 She began producing digital content in 1995, which led to a career shift from paper to digital.
 She started blogging in 2000 (before it was called blogging), and adopted social media in 2007.
 She is now a content designer, working for big brands and gov.uk, when she isn’t writing novels and short stories, and performing her poetry.

 Her first novel, One Apple Tasted, was published in 2009 by Elliot & Thompson.
 The second, Sail Upon the Land, long-listed for the Historical Novel Society prize, was published 1 December 2014.
 My Love Life & Other Disasters, a collection of poems, is published 1 June 2021.

-In 2019, she achieved Distinction for her Creative Writing Master’s from Brunel University London, supervised by Booker winner Bernardine Evaristo.
+In 2019, she won the Arts & Humanities Faculty Outstanding Dissertation Prize, plus Distinction, for her Creative Writing Master’s from Brunel University London, supervised by Booker winner Bernardine Evaristo.
 Previously, for her Oxbridge entrance exam, she was tutored by Penelope Fitzgerald, who won the Booker in 1979.
 She correctly predicted Bernardine would win exactly 40 years later.